 "I help people see themselves, and others, through different lenses."

-Sadé is dedicated to shining a light on underrepresented groups, particularly people of color, women, and members of the LGBTQIA community.
+Sadé is dedicated to shining a light on underrepresented groups, particularly people of color, women, first generation immigrants and members of the LGBTQIA community.
 From the Hebron Hills of Palestine, to the streets of South Central, the content she creates showcases diverse voices from all reaches of the globe.
 Through directing, writing, shooting, editing and producing, her portfolio extends across multiple forms of media.
-Whether it is music videos. documentaries, narrative films or promotional content, her vision, voice and sensitivity to socially conscious filmmaking shines brightly in her work .
+Whether it is music videos, documentaries, narrative films or promotional content, her vision, voice and sensitivity to socially conscious, character driven storytelling shines brightly.